Monday Community Calendar

-Here’s your community calendar for Monday, January 23rd, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Here’s your community calendar for Monday, January 30th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
 Info at MTSoprisRotaryClub.com.
 Rotary: Service above self.
-Click the headline to view listings like Josefina Mendez performing jazz at the Limelight Hotel.
+Click the headline to view listings like Talib Kweli performing at Belly Up Aspen tonight.

 -